 Certified organic carrier oils are preferred but not necessary if you can’t find or afford the organic version.
 Just make sure you buy from a reputable source.
 Some of my favorite carrier oil sources are Aura Cacia, Now Brands and Inesscents.

-I won’t attempt to list every carrier oil available, but here are a few of my favorites:
+I won’t attempt to list every carrier oil available, but here are some of my favorites:

 Essential oils are extracted or distilled from the petals, leaves, bark, stem, and roots of plants.
 They are powerful substances, with therapeutic qualities as well as lovely natural scents.
 In facial care, essential oils are beneficial for stimulating skin cell production, improving circulation, neutralizing bacteria, calming inflamed skin and more.